schorij23/Weather-and-Parks-project/README.md

-THIS Application must use 2 different server-side APIs THE Application uses client-side store to store persistent data THIS Application uses modals insted doesn't use JS alerts, prompts, or confirms THIS Application uses a CSS framework other than Bootstrap Application is interactive (accepts and responds to user input)
+THIS Application must use 2 different server-side APIs THE Application uses client-side store to store persistent data THIS Application uses modals insted doesn't use JS alerts, prompts, or confirms Application is interactive (accepts and responds to user input)

 ```